Gerard ter Borch: Biography

-Works
+Notable works

 Ter Borch is a significant painter of genre subjects.
 He is known for his rendering of texture in draperies, for example in The Letter and in The Gallant Conversation, engraved by Johann Georg Wille.

 Ter Borch's works are comparatively rare; about eighty have been catalogued.
 Six of these are at the Hermitage Museum, six at the Gemäldegalerie, Berlin, five at the Louvre, four at the Gemäldegalerie Alte Meister, three at the Getty Center, and two at the Wallace Collection.

 A pair of portraits were located at the Corcoran Gallery in Washington D.C., highlighted in 2010 by Blake Gopnik, now in the collections of the National Gallery of Art in Washington.

 The artist's painting The Suitor's Visit, c.
 1658, oil on canvas, 80 x 75 cm (31½ × 29 9/16 in.) in the Andrew W. Mellon Collection, was used on the cover of Marilyn Stokstad's second edition of Art History.